 DawgNation’s “Cover 4″ concept is a popular live show on our streaming media platforms and a timely content piece on DawgNation.com, too.

 The quick in-and-out game remains.
-It is designed to come out as quickly as the Will Smith/Chris Rock memes dropped on the internet this week.
+It is designed to come out as quickly as USC and UCLA found their way to Big Ten Country this week.

 The latest “Cover 4″ topic is: